-ATM cash withdrawals limits will be changed to Rs.50,000 per week from 20 February 2017.
+ATM cash withdrawals limits has been changed to Rs.50,000 per week from 20 February 2017.
 And from 13 March 2017 the weekly limits in savings bank accounts will be removed completely.
-At present ATM or bank withdrawal from savings account is possible up to Rs.50,000 without any daily limit.
+Direct withdrawals from bank accounts using withdrawal slips of self cheques can be done easily to any allowed limit as before in bank branches.
+ATM withdrawal from savings account is possible up to Rs.50,000 without any daily limit.
 It is a big relief to every one as things are getting back to normal after 3 months of demonetization.
 Rs.24,000 per day from 1-2-2017 with weekly limit still Rs.24,000 is applicable till 19 February 2017.
 Withdrawal limits on bank accounts have been removed from 13-3-2017.
 What is existing cash withdrawal limit from bank by cheque in India.

 In case of Current accounts in India, weekly limit is up to a maximum of Rs.1,00,000.
 Through this Current accounts withdrawal limit from bank by cheque (check) is One Lakh.
 Decision to bring limit to cheque withdrawal from savings account, current account has caused difficulties to business men, rich and common man.
 With demonetization of old Rs.500, Rs.1000 notes in India poor and rich persons in society had become equal.
 From 8-11-16 everyone is forced to deposit money in their hands into bank accounts and pay taxes for it.

 Within days of removing legal tender value of old currency, bank account deposits increased to lakhs of crores.
 All money which was in hands of black money handling people started coming out.

 Exchange limit of old currency notes was allowed up to Rs.4500 for few days.
 From 19th November 2016, only Rs.2000 could be exchanged from bank branches.
 All old notes can be deposited in their own bank accounts till 30 December 2016 (30-12-16).